programmingAthlete/BruteSniffing_Fisher/README.md

 * main.py
 * Setup
     * setup.py - sets the python version,the menus to show, the unix-windows commands generalisation and Proxychains and Tor settings
-    * check.py - checks on the required libraries and on the pip installation
+    * check.py - checks on the required libraries
     * server.config - constant to set if using localhost (choose between MAMP , XAMPP aphache servers and apache2 server)
+    * menus.txt - file from which the menus are read.
+Edit here to add/remove menus
+    * menu.py - python file to extract the menus into dictionaries from the 'menu.txt' file
 * Includes
     * includes.py - some functions used by the modules
-* modules - objects for the the controller (navigator between menus) and the attacks
+* modules - objects for the the controller (navigator between menus) and the attacks.
+Edit here to add/remove features
-* data - initially empty, where the cloned pages and the found credentials are stored
+* data - Where the cloned pages and the found credentials are stored - the relative directories will be created.
+A password list is also found in the BruteForce subdirectory
 * Server - code to put in the index.php file on the server for the fishing

-You can add more attack options by updating the menus and the link between menus in the Setup/setup.py and the modules in the modules directory
+You can add more attack options by updating the menus in the Setup/menus.txt file and the modules in the modules directory

 ## Proxychains and Tor
 Proxychains and Tor are supported for Linux platforms.
 Edit the settings in the Setup/setup.py file